 Conference support

-Academic Senate faculty members are invited to submit applications for support for academic conferences held in Santa Barbara.
+Academic Senate faculty members are invited to submit applications for support for academic conferences if it is held in Santa Barbara and an activity put on by UC Santa Barbara.

 The College of Letters & Science and the Divisional Deans have a limited amount of funding available, so organizers should begin by requesting support from their department or program.
 All requests to the college will be reviewed by the deans.